Green-throated carib hummingbird (Sericotes holosericeus) visiting a bird of paradise (Strelitzia reginae) flower in the U.S. Virgin Islands

 Aloe is a widely cultivated and useful plant in the Virgin Islands.
 It grows in sunny areas and requires little water.
 The gel-like substance that oozes from broken aloe leaves are medicinally used to treat everything from burns (including sunburn) to headaches and colds.

 The aloe plant looks especially dramatic when it blooms, sending up a stalk nearly three feet in height that supports many small yellow flowers.
+If you’ve only seen aloe as a houseplant, you may not be familiar with the flowers.
+In an area with a lot of aloe plants, it can be a big event when they bloom.
 The nectar from these flowers is very popular with the insects and birds which pollinate the aloe plants.